Life Events

 CONTACT US TO FIND OUT MORE ABOUT HOW WE CAN HELP WITH YOUR MOVE TO DUBAI

 Dubai is highly supportive of business.
-In 2002 the United Arab Emirates granted each Emirate the ability to organize special economic zones (financial free zones) and empower each free zone with their own legal and regulatory framework.
+In 2002, the United Arab Emirates granted each Emirate the ability to organise special economic zones (financial free zones) and empower them with their own legal and regulatory framework.
 In the same year, the Dubai International Financial Center (DIFC) was established as a financial hub for companies operating in the Middle East, Africa and South Asia markets, and started operations in 2004.

-Eligible persons are Real Estate investors, Entrepreneurs, Highly skilled professionals, Individuals with exceptional talent, Scientists and researchers, Outstanding students and graduates, Humanitarian pioneers and Frontline heroes.
+Eligible persons include real estate investors, entrepreneurs, highly-skilled professionals, individuals with exceptional talent, scientists and researchers, outstanding students and graduates, humanitarian pioneers and frontline heroes.

-Another option is the Remote Work Visa, previously called the Virtual Working visa, which is designed to allow individuals to work remotely from the UAE.
-Also available are the Freelance Visa and Retirement Visa.
+Another option is the Remote Work Visa, previously called the Virtual Working visa, which is designed to allow individuals to work remotely from the U.A.E.
+A retirement visa is also available.

-In 2023, the UAE introduced a corporate tax rate of 9% for financial years starting on June 2023 and subsequent years, applicable across all Emirates and will apply to all business and commercial activities, subject to certain exceptions.
+In 2023, the U.A.E. introduced a corporate tax rate of 9% for financial years starting on June 2023 and subsequent years, applicable across all Emirates.
+This will apply to all business and commercial activities, subject to certain exceptions.

-Companies established in Dubai free zones, in so far as they comply with all regulatory requirements and do not conduct business in mainland UAE, will continue to benefit from the corporate tax incentives (nil taxation).
+Companies established in Dubai free zones, so far as they comply with all regulatory requirements and do not conduct business in mainland U.A.E., will continue to benefit from the corporate tax incentives (nil taxation).

-In addition to the UAE corporate tax rate mentioned above, Dubai amongst other Emirates (Abu Dhabi, Ajman, Fujairah and Sharjah) have enacted tax decrees imposing corporate tax to companies carrying on a trade or business in the UAE.
+In addition to the U.A.E. corporate tax rate mentioned above, Dubai — among other emirates Abu Dhabi, Ajman, Fujairah and Sharjah —have enacted tax decrees imposing corporate tax to companies carrying on a trade or business in the U.A.E.

 There is no tax on income, capital gains, gifts, wealth or inheritance for individuals.